 What is Risk Tolerance?

-Before you begin searching for the best investments for your financial goals, it's smart to understand your risk tolerance.
-Without understanding how much risk is appropriate for you and your investment objective, you may jeopardize your goals.
+Before you begin searching for the best investments for your financial goals, it helps to understand your tolerance for investment risk.
+Without understanding how much risk makes sense for you and your investment objectives, you may not achieve your most important investing goals.

-Risk tolerance is an investing term relating to the amount of market risk, especially the volatility (ups and downs), an investor can tolerate.
+The investing terminology "risk tolerance" relates to the amount of market risk, such as the volatility, or market ups and downs, an investor can tolerate.

-Usually gauged by a calculator or questionnaire, risk tolerance is often used to categorize investors as Aggressive, Moderate or Conservative.
+Usually gauged by a calculator or questionnaire, financial planners often use risk tolerance to categorize investors and investing styles as aggressive, moderate or conservative.

-For example, a risk tolerance questionnaire may ask several questions with various market scenarios and the investor will anticipate their reaction to the given market scenario and answer the questions accordingly.
-A sample question is, "What would you do if the stock market fell by 20% over the course of one year?
-Would you A) Do nothing, B) Wait a few months to make a decision, or C) Sell your stocks immediately.?"
+For example, a question might be, "What would you do if the stock market fell by 20 percent over the course of one year?
+You would a) Do nothing, b) Wait a few months to make a decision or c) Sell your stocks immediately."